-7. Open Problems & Challenges
+8. Open Problems & Challenges

 There are two main open issues that the community should be investigating further.
 First, we strongly believe that fast rendering is possibly the most significant bottleneck in designing complex enough scenes.
 Most user studies have shown that in the presence of interactive feedback, artists are significantly more productive.
 Considering that appearance design is ultimately a search problem for the right parameters, this should come as no surprise.
 While many rendering algorithms and systems have been used in the past, we are still far away from having interactive production-quality feedback, which is what is needed to make final artistic decisions.
+As a compromise, progressive preview rendering is increasingly replacing previous custom re-lighting engines as a standard.

 From an interface perspective, we believe that it still remains unclear how to control all lighting-material interactions with a unified interface that supports all lighting types, including environment maps and local area lights, together with spatially varying opaque and translucent materials.
+On top of this, while being more promising to handle different types of material and lighting interactions in a unified manner, the additional implementation and precomputation complexity of the more advanced indirect methods seems to be a risk that so far has hindered their adoption in the industry.
 It is also challenging, and remains for future work, to convey additional information (exceeding preview renderings) about light transport and material interaction [RKRD12] (see Fig. 10).
-Throughout this report, we have discussed a variety of methods tailored to specific aspects of appearance design, but none encompasses all aspects concurrently.
-Furthermore, it remains unclear whether there is such a unified approach for appearance designs, since it often appears that different appearance parameters are manipulated more effectively with different interfaces.
+Throughout this report, we have discussed a variety of methods tailored to specific aspects of appearance design, but none encompass all aspects concurrently.
+Furthermore, it remains unclear whether there is such a unified approach for appearance designs, since it often seems that different appearance parameters are manipulated more effectively with different interfaces.

-Finally, in our opinion, large-scale user testing should be pursued both to validate better current interaction methods and drive more formally further research in the field.
+Finally, in our opinion, large-scale user testing should be pursued both to validate better current interaction methods and to drive further research in the field more formally.